FelixKratz/SketchyBar/README.md

 Owner: Stats Name: Network_Speed<br>
 etc...
 ## Credits
-yabai,
-spacebar,
-reddit,
-many more for the great code base and inspiration
+yabai, spacebar, reddit, and many more for the great code base and inspiration